-Total Investment Addi tion S (Dollars in millions) Septembe r 30, 2021 Septembe er 30, 2020 FY 2021 FY 2020 Electric Enterprise \$ 2,618 \$ 2,684 \$ 152 \$ 203 Water and Sewer Enterprise 2,824 2,793 200 197 District Energy System 34 34 3 4 Total \$ 5,476 \$ 5,511 \$ 355 \$ 404
+Total Investment Addi tion S (Dollars in millions) Septem ber 30, 2021 Septer mber 30, 2020 FY 2021 FY 2020 Electric Enterprise \$ 2,618 \$ 2,684 \$ 152 \$ 203 Water and Sewer Enterprise 2,824 2,793 200 197 District Energy System 34 34 3 4 Total \$ 5,476 \$ 5,511 \$ 355 \$ 404

 Under the utility basis methodology for rate setting, the depreciation of contributed assets is not included in rates charged to customers, because it has already been recovered with the contribution.
 In accordance with GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, the contributed assets will be expensed in capital contributions as a reduction of plant cost through contributions.
 During fiscal year 2021, \$3 million of contributed capital related to the Electric System and \$51 million related to Water and Sewer System was recorded as a reduction of plant cost through contributions.
-During fiscal year 2020, \$2 million of contributed capital related to the Electric System and \$75 million related to Water and Sewer System was recorded as a reduction of plant cost through contributions.
+During fiscal year 2020, \$2 million of contributed capital related to the Electric System and Sewer System was recorded as a reduction.

 JEA has ongoing capital improvement programs for the Electric Enterprise Fund and the Water and Sewer Fund.
-The capital programs consist of: (a) the Electric Enterprise Fund capital requirements for improvements to existing generating facilities that are determined to be necessary as a result of JEA's annual resource planning process; (b) the Electric Enterprise Fund's capital requirements for transmission and distribution facilities and other capital items; and (c) the Water and Sewer Fund capital requirements that are determined to be necessary as a result of the annual resource planning process.
+The capital programs consist of: (a) the Electric Enterprise Fund capital requirements for improvements to existing generating facilities that are determined to be necessary as a result of JEA's annual resource planning process; (b) the Electric Enterprise Fund's capital requirements for transmission and distribution facilities and other capital items; and (c) the Water and Sewer Fund capital requirements that are determined to be necessary as a result of be necessary as a result of the annual resource planning process.
 The cost of the capital improvement program is planned to be primarily provided from revenues generated from operations, existing construction fund balances, and a potential issuance of new debt in the Water and Sewer Fund.